zigster64/datastar.http.zig/README.md

 - This Zig SDK also includes a simple Pub/Sub subsystem that takes care o  tracking open connections in a convenient manner, or you can use the value `sse.stream` to roll your own as well.

-# Using the DataStar SDK
+# Using the Datastar SDK

 ## Reading Signals from the request